 Dream a little (recurring) dream with me

 I had my recurring dream again last night.
-For several years, I have gone to work at the daily newspaper dreaming the deadline for submitting copy was just minutes away and I had typed nothing about my story for the day.
+For several years, I have gone to work at the daily newspaper, dreaming that the deadline for submitting copy was just minutes away and I had typed nothing about my story for the day.
 Continue reading

 Contoveros reveals his dark hiding place